LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-code/using-monomod.md

 // Somewhere in our code we subscribe to the event once:
 On.GameNetcodeStuff.PlayerControllerB.CheckConditionsForEmote += PlayerControllerB_CheckConditionsForEmote;
 // ...
-private bool PlayerControllerB_CheckConditionsForEmote(On.GameNetcodeStuff.PlayerControllerB.orig_CheckConditionsForEmote orig, GameNetcodeStuff.PlayerControllerB self)
+private static bool PlayerControllerB_CheckConditionsForEmote(On.GameNetcodeStuff.PlayerControllerB.orig_CheckConditionsForEmote orig, GameNetcodeStuff.PlayerControllerB self)
 {
     // Since we are patching a method that returns a boolean,
     // we can get the return value by calling the original method.